maurelian/mast-eth/README.md

 **What does a script do?**

 There are at least two possible approaches:
-1. get approval for spending. (ie. just return a boolean.)
+1. get approval to do something. (ie. just return a boolean.)
 2. get approval AND the instructions for spending.

 The instructions include things like: